Franklin Switzerland: Partnerships

-Franklin University Switzerland is a partner of the Global Science Film Festival, organized by the Swiss Science Film Academy, which was founded by Swiss scientists and filmmakers.
+Franklin Switzerland is a partner of the Global Science Film Festival, organized by the Swiss Science Film Academy, which was founded by Swiss scientists and filmmakers.
 Through this collaboration, Franklin hosts film screenings on campus, helping to raise awareness of the festival in Lugano.
 These films offer students the opportunity to engage with topics such as sustainability and science through a critical thinking approach.

 Athletics

-Franklin University Switzerland offers students a wide variety of sports and fitness programs, as well as activities to promote a healthy lifestyle.
+Franklin Switzerland offers students a wide variety of sports and fitness programs, as well as activities to promote a healthy lifestyle.
 Some on-campus sports facilities include the Tone Athletic Center, two volleyball courts, a basketball court and a soccer field.
 Organized athletic activities include Men's and Women's Soccer, Men's and Women's Basketball, and Lugano Street Dance.
 Students are also encouraged to start athletic programs.
 Student-led activities have included Field Hockey, Yoga, Cross-fit, and Self-Defense.
 Since 2000-2001 (with an exception of a bye year in 2001–2002) Franklin's men's soccer team has competed in the National Swiss Division (5th League).